expo/expo/docs/README.md

 Expo's SDK is versioned so that apps made on old SDKs are still supported when new SDKs are relased.
 The website documents previous SDK versions too.

-Version names correspond to directory names under `docs`.
+Version names correspond to directory names under `versions`.

 `unversioned` is a special version for the next SDK release.